 How to avoid this common pitfall?
 “Avoid engaging in other activities while eating and focus solely on the food on your plate,” suggests Hope.
 Try eating more slowly and not rushing meals, chew thoroughly, and focus on how the food makes you feel if you want to learn how to eat less.
 Listening to your body while you eat will help you acknowledge when you are full, which could lead to better portion control.

 If you’ve been eating healthy, balanced meals, but you’re still struggling to lose weight, it could be that you need to pay attention to the details.
 “When it comes to weight loss, focusing on the small things can make a big impact," says Hope.
-So while you may be eating a nutritious chicken salad, packed with lean protein and your five-a-day, your dressing choice might be sabotaging your efforts.
+You may be eating a nutritious chicken salad, packed with lean protein, and your five-a-day, but your dressing choice might be sabotaging your efforts.

 “Added sauces, dressings, sugar in tea and coffee, and high-calorie drinks can really add up,” notes Hope.
-She recommends opting for vinegar-based dressings over sugary, bottled options or sauces, limiting the sugar in your tea and coffee, and switching high-calorie, sugary drinks for water instead.
+She recommends opting for vinegar-based dressings over sugary, bottled options or sauces, limiting the sugar in your tea and coffee, and switching high-calorie, sugary alcoholic drinks for water or the lowest calorie alcohol instead if you want to drink.
 “These small changes will make a big difference over time,” she adds.

-Want to lose weight in a healthy, sustainable way?
-Use this meal plan as a guide
+How to lose weight in a sustainable way

-Our nutritionist Jenna Hope has come up with a meal plan to give you a bit of culinary inspiration.
+Losing weight sustainably is all about combining a healthy diet with consistent exercise, says Hope, offering the plan below to those looking to change their eating habits.
 "It should only be used as a guide,” she says.
 “It’s important to mix up your diet on a regular basis and incorporate a wide variety of foods week on week.”

 What to eat for breakfast